kcoverseas/take-home-assignment/README.md

 This is meant as a take home assignment for anyone who is wishing to join KC Overseas' tech team.
 This assignment is very critical for us in making a decision on whether to hire you or not!.
 It tells us about your coding style, code quality, proficiency and problem solving skills.
 So, get ready to give it your best!

-In order to avoid confusion on how to run your code we would like you to submit your results by pushing the code to a separate branch in this repo itself.
+In order to avoid confusion on how to run your code we would like you to submit your results by pushing the code to a separate repository in your personal github account.

+    1. Please download the zip file for this repo.
+Add your code and push it to a newly created public repo in your account.

-    1. Please make a branch named as {yourname}-{role-applied-for} off of the main branch of this repo:
+    2. Please make a repo named as {yourname}-{role-applied-for}.

-    2. After you have finished the assignment, please commit your code in the above branch (Make sure to have a proper commit message).
+    3. After you have finished the assignment, please commit and push your code (Make sure to have a proper commit message) to your newly created repo.

-    3. Finally, push your code to the above branch.
+    4. Finally, share the repo with 'prachet@kcoverseas.com' & 'upandey@kcoverseas.com'.

 ## Description
 You have to work on creating an employee  calendar for all the exployees of the company that will tell us the available slots for a meeting.